 1. Communication Skills

 The military is all about communication.
 Whether you’re issuing orders or taking them, communicating effectively is key to success on the battlefield.
 And that skill translates well into the civilian world.
 Strong communication skills can help you in any field, from sales to customer service to management.
-Great communication skills lead to more productive meetings, help resolve conflicts and communicate effectively to your team so that they may work to the best of their abilities.
+Great communication skills lead to more productive meetings, help resolve conflicts and communicate effectively with your team so that they may work to the best of their abilities.

 Teamwork skills are essential in the workplace and can help you to be successful in any career.
 The military is a very team-oriented environment.
-Squads and Units of soldiers all working together to achieve the same mission goal.
+Squads and Units of soldiers all work together to achieve the same mission goal.
 People who have been in the military can make great team leaders and collaborators, having the ability to know when to lead and when to support.

 Being in the military and on missions, things can change very rapidly and problems can arise.
 It is the responsibility of the soldier to find a way to solve this issue.
 Being able to think quickly on your feet is imperative.
 Problems in the office can cost businesses money.
 Employers love an employee who can see a problem before it has come to fruition and find a solution for it.
 Problem-solving skills are essential in the military and can be transferred into any industry.
 These skills include thinking outside the box, being creative and analytical, and being able to see the big picture.

 Individuals with leadership qualities are highly sought after in the professional world.
 This is also a perfect attribute for management or supervisor positions.
 As a leader, you are able to provide direction, inspire others and make decisions that will benefit the team.
-To lead by example is a highly effective way to engage with others in the workplace and boost productivity.
+Leading by example is a highly effective way to engage with others in the workplace and boost productivity.

 Organisation is imperative especially prior to dangerous missions, and military members are taught how to always be organised and efficient.
 The ability to have equipment, team and instructions organised shows that you will have the ability to prioritise tasks and organise your day.
-Employers look to candidates who are self-starters and know how to be time-efficient.
+Employers look for candidates who are self-starters and know how to be time-efficient.

 6. Technical Skills

 The military is a technology-driven organization, and members are often required to have a working knowledge of a wide range of technical systems.
-That skillset can be extremely useful in the civilian world, where tech-savvy employees are always in high demand.
+That skill set can be extremely useful in the civilian world, where tech-savvy employees are always in high demand.

 Resources, equipment, personnel, and environments are always changing in the life of a person in the military.
 This makes them adaptable and flexible to all work situations.
 This is a vital skill as it shows employers you can stay ahead of trends in certain fields, which will allow you to be versatile and handle change in a positive way.